 I prefer this sauce (and everything, really!) with a little more spice, so I used two whole jalapeño peppers with seeds.
 Feel free to use less (or none at all) if you prefer a milder sauce.

+Wondering what to do with this flavorful sauce?
 Think of this as a hot sauce and use it like you would use green Tobasco sauce.
 Here are some specific ideas:

 - As an accompaniment for grilled meats or seafood